ENGLISH AT SWALECLIFFE COMMUNITY PRIMARY

 Individual readers come from a number of sources.
 They are accurately grouped according to age and National Curriculum expectations into coloured bands.
 These colour bands have smaller structured steps within reading levels which really help to develop a child’s reading skills.
 We have combined a range of different schemes including: Big Cat, Oxford Reading Tree, Bug Club alongside carefully selected ‘real’ books in order that the children experience a wide range of genre, interests and author.

 To ensure good communication between school and home about children’s reading, each child has a contact book which should be taken home every evening and returned every morning.
 Teachers will write comments in these books but for practical reasons this is simply not possible every day.
 Where a child reads as part of a group during Book Talk, the teacher will stamp the child’s reading record.
 Every child will read with an adult at least once a week either individually or during Book Talk.
 At K.S.1, where early reading skills are being developed, this is considerably more.
 For parents supporting reading at home, in the middle of the reading record there are some ideas about helping children and discussing books whilst reading.
 There are further questions on the website for parents to use.

 Writing is taught systematically across the school daily according to National Curriculum expectations in terms of skills and we use a ‘Rainbow’ system to ensure progression of these.
 Genre aspects of teaching are repeated throughout the year using new texts.
-Each progressive unit of work focuses on developing sentence construction, vocabulary, sense of audience, punctuation, grammar and organisation.
+Each progressive unit of work focuses on developing sentence construction, vocabulary, sense of audience and purpose, punctuation, grammar and organisation.
 There are also strong links to connected learning.
 Children use their Sentence Menus in every aspect of writing to scaffold their learning.
 We greatly encourage our children to edit and improve their own work as they write with guidance from an adult.